 From 2007 to 2011, she was based at Newcastle University, School of Mechanical and Systems Engineering, where she worked as a Research Assistant, Postgraduate Tutor in Engineering Mathematics and completed her PhD on the statistical analysis of inertial particle concentration in turbulent flows.

 From 2005 to 2007 she gained experience working in a multinational company.

 She holds a Laurea (BSc, MSc) in Industrial Engineering and Energetics obtained in 2005 at the University of Udine, Italy.
-The interaction between vortices and local structures in liquid helium was the subject of her Master thesis.
+The interaction between particles and local structures in liquid helium was the subject of her Master thesis.